borntofrappe/python-scripts/time-series-visualizer/README.md

 I've noted the `min` and `max` values to illustrate the point.

-### Line chart
+### Line plot

 > lineplot, figure, ax

-The first visualization is a line chart.
+The first visualization is a line plot.
 Using seaborn and the `lineplot` function, data is mapped describing the values of the `x` and `y` axes using the corresponding arguments.

 ```py
 import seaborn as sns